yip/concept/content/index.md

 These documents outline the central concept of Yip, a concept and piece of software that seeks to:

  * Provide people with a means to discover what matters
- * Enable crowdsourced and transparent journalism
+ * Enable transparent participatory journalism
- * Reinvent streaming for private and public events
+ * Reinvent streaming for private and public event reporting

 We're really interested in and concerned with:

  * Free & Open Source Software
- * Privacy & Transparency
+ * Personal Privacy & Public Transparency
- * Democratic Journalism
+ * Democratic & Participatory Journalism
- * "Gamified" Reporting
+ * "Gamified" Reporting & Discovery
  * Collaborative Self-Regulation

 Please begin by reading about **[The Problem with Public Events](/Problems/Public_Events)**.